 Day 1 – Welcome to Chile

-Your South America tour begins at The Ritz-Carlton, Santiago at 6:30 PM.
-A transfer from Santiago Airport to The Ritz-Carlton, Santiago is included.
+Your South America tour begins in Santiago.
 Please join us for our welcome cocktail reception and dinner tonight.

 Day 2 – Spectacular Santiago and world-renowned wines